 Call Our Port St. Lucie Slip and Fall Lawyer Today

 Accidents involving a slip and fall are frequently caused by someone else’s negligence.
 Our expert slip and fall injury lawyers have a proven track record of success in representing the interests of those who have been injured in such events.
-We urge you to contact Fetterman & Associates, PA, right away if you believe you have a claim.
+We urge you to contact Fetterman Law, right away if you believe you have a claim.

 Please visit our Port St. Lucie office at 10570 S, US-1, Suite 300, Port St. Lucie, FL 34952, or visit of Google Business Profile for directions